mvysny/playwright-perftest-vaadin/README.md

 using [Playwright](https://playwright.dev/).
 Written in Java, requires Java 17 or higher.

 This project contains a very simple Vaadin app and a JUnit test case which runs the performance test.
-When the test is run, 10 invisible browsers are started, and they will starts bombarding the Vaadin app with requests.
+When the test is run, 10 invisible browsers are started, and they will start bombarding the Vaadin app with requests.
 Response time is remembered and printed at the end of the test.

 > WARNING!
 Each browser requires at least 256 MB of RAM.
 Launching 100 browsers will